Table of Contents

 This month is all about celebrating the achievements of black and indigenous black people of colour in the past and the contemporary world.
 Black history month was first proposed by black educators, teachers, and students at Kent State University in 1969 (That’s not that long ago!)
 It was President Gerald Fold who recognized black history month in 1976 urging Americans to celebrate the neglected accomplishments of Black and IBPOC.

 This important month started being celebrated in the UK in the 1980s and has brought awareness to the treatment black people receive due to the colour of their skin.
-Therefore, Black History Month is a great opportunity to ensure that your students, no matter the background, learn of the accomplishments of Black British people!
+Therefore, Black History Month is a great opportunity to ensure that your students, no matter the background, learn of the accomplishments achieved, as well as the challenges, black British people face.

 Like every year, Black History Month has a theme.
 For 2021, the theme is ‘Proud to Be’.
 To get involved in this year’s campaign, check out this link.